A Dozen Ways To Vote

 All returning officers make arrangements for visits on election day to seniors’ residences, long-term care facilities and other institutions with ten or more resident electors.

 If you live in a residential centre with fewer than ten residents, your local returning officer will make arrangements with the administrator for a team to visit the facility to assist you to vote by Write-in Ballot before election day.

 Contact the administrator of your facility for more information on the date and time.

 7. Vote when you live at a Shelter

 If you are temporarily staying in shelter and need the protection of anonymity, contact Elections Nova Scotia or your local returning office for assistance.
-You will be able to vote by write-in ballot with the assistance of a write-In ballot coordinator team and your name and location will be held in confidence.
+You will be able to vote with the assistance of a write-In ballot coordinator team and your name and location will be held in confidence.

-If you are homeless with no permanent residence, the Elections Act provides that your quarters at registration time – a shelter, hostel or other place that provides food, lodging or social services – may be considered your residence.
+If you are homeless with no permanent residence, the Elections Act provides that the place where you sleep at registration time – a shelter, hostel or other place that provides food, lodging or social services – may be considered your residence.
 When an election is called, returning officers will contact the administrators of shelters to inform residents that, if they wish to vote, they may use the shelter as their “place of residence” if they are otherwise qualified as electors.
 A poster at the shelter will have the location of the appropriate polling locations.
 When registering to vote, you will be required to complete an application to be added to the list of electors and will be asked for identification with your name and signature.

 8. Vote by Mail Outside Nova Scotia